 openhabian.conf on the first SD partition before first boot.
 Use

 clonebranch=legacy to get openHAB 2.

 You can switch branches using menu option 01 in

-openhabian-config but ATTENTION you cannot up- or downgrade this way and you cannot arbitrarily change versions.
+openhabian-config but ATTENTION you cannot up- or downgrade this way, use the 03 and 4X options.

-Take an openHAB config backup BEFORE you upgrade from openHAB v2 to v3.
-You should also take a system level backup!
+Take an openHAB config backup BEFORE you upgrade from openHAB 3 to 4.
+You should also make a system level copy of your SD card.

 Menu option 42 can also do the downgrade and change the environment back to match openHAB 2 but ATTENTION it'll only exchange the OS setup and the openHAB packages.